KaOS-Community-Packages/KaOS-Community-Packages.github.io/README.md

 $ git push
 ```

-You can test locally the KCP-Center before up it at github opening the file *index.html* in your favourite web-browser.
+You can test the KCP-Center locally before you commit it, by opening the file *index.html* in your favourite web-browser.